BitsBytesGaming/interplanetary_game/README.md

 (readme last updated on September 18, 2018)

-This game was created to imagine the idea of discovering new star systems more closely than by observation with telescopes from Earth.
+This game was created to imagine the idea of discovering new star systems in a fictional universe.

 The game already includes several features, including the following commands: